patriksevallius/reverse-engineering/reverseme/lena151/reverseme-2/README.md

 The call to sub_42F880 reads 32 more bytes, the last 4 bytes are used as a size, and since it's 0 nothing more happens.
 We then reads 4 more bytes and treats them as a count (0 for this resource file).
 We repeat this 4 times.

 The next interesting call is at 42C88E where sub_42D430 is called.
 Here we reads 4 more bytes and treats them as a count (0x48 for this resource file).
 We then read 1 byte 0x48 times.
-Valid values seems to be 0, 1 and 4.
+Valid values seems to be 0 and 1 (the code later checks for 4 but the resource does not contain 4).

 At 42C8D0, sub_42D540 is called.
 Here we reads 4 more bytes and treats them as a count (0x19 for this resource file).
 We then read 4 bytes 0x19 times.
 These looks like offsets to me.